Wal-Mart, under pressure, boosts minimum U.S. wage to $9 an hour

 In fact, Wal-Mart's wage hike follows similar moves at other consumer goods companies.
 A year ago Gap Inc (GPS.N) set its minimum at $9 an hour and pledged to raise that to $10 in 2015.
 And more recently, Panera Bread Co (PNRA.O) told investors this month that it was paying higher wages across the board, citing a "war for talent."

-Wal-Mart's $1 billion program includes changes to staff training to help workers advance their careers.
-It said it was working on a scheduling system that would make it easier for employees to set their hours, targeting another longtime complaint of labor activists.
+Wal-Mart's $1 billion programme includes changes to staff training to help workers advance their careers.
+It said it was working on a scheduling system that would make it easier for employees to set their hours, targeting another longtime complaint of labour activists.

 McMillon did not disclose how much average wages would increase next year but expressed confidence the investment would eventually pay off with increased traffic to its stores.